UummProject/uumm-prototype/support/Broken meritocracy.md

 A [Constitution](https://en.wikipedia.org/wiki/Constitution) represents these pillars.
 An immutable document that roughly describes the principles that drive an ever changing society.

-These principles are at the very least outdated or unclear, making the government gamble.
+These principles are at the very least outdated or unclear, making the government gamable.

 The presented model could be used to improve this situation.